-Your Studio-series interface is a powerful audio interface that is loaded with professional audio tools and flexible monitoring controls.
-Before connecting to a computer, please visit www.presonus.com to verify the latest system requirements.
+Your AudioBox USB96 interface is a powerful USB 2.0 audio interface that is loaded with professional audio tools and flexible monitoring controls.
+Before connecting to a computer, please visit www.presonus.com/products/ AudioBoxUSB96/techspecs to verify the latest system requirements.